donhenton/mountebank-UI/README.md

 Mountebank UI is a test double generator for the  [Mountebank](http://www.mbtest.org) server.
-This program helps the user formulate the various sections of the JSON that is used with Mountebank's API to create a test double.
+This program helps the user formulate the various sections of the JSON that are used with Mountebank's API to create a test double.

 ## The Home Page